Bernard Tomic: 2014: Injuries, rankings slip and second ATP title

 At the 2014 Hopman Cup Tomic lost to Milos Raonic but then he defeated Andreas Seppi and Grzegorz Panfil.
 Tomic started off his 2014 season attempting to defend his Sydney International crown.
 In the first round, he crushed eighth seed Marcel Granollers, dropping just three games.
-He then defeated to Blaž Kavčič in the three sets to reach the quarterfinals where he had a straight sets win over Alexandr Dolgopolov.
+He then defeated to Blaž Kavčič in the three sets to reach the quarterfinals where he had a straight-sets win over Alexandr Dolgopolov.
 In the semifinals he faced Sergiy Stakhovsky, coming from a set down to advance to the final.
-In the final, he was defeated easily by world No. 6 Juan Martín del Potro.
+In the final, he was defeated easily by world No. 6, Juan Martín del Potro.
 His next tournament was the 2014 Australian Open, where he retired in the first round against Rafael Nadal with a groin injury.

-After undergoing two hip surgeries, Tomic returned to the tour to play at the 2014 Sony Open Tennis, where he lost in the first round against Jarkko Nieminen in 28 minutes, winning just one game.
-This match was the shortest recorded professional tennis match in 'Open Era' history.
+After undergoing two hip surgeries, Tomic returned to the tour to play at Miami, where he lost in the first round against Jarkko Nieminen in 28 minutes, winning just one game.
+This match was the shortest recorded professional tennis match in 'Open era' history.

 Still recovering from surgery, Tomic failed to making it through qualifying in both Madrid and Rome.
-His next tournament was in Nice where he lost in the first round to Martin Kližan in three sets.
+His next tournament was in Nice where he lost in the first round to Martin Kližan, in three sets.
 Tomic then played at the French Open where he lost to Richard Gasquet in straight sets.

-Tomic began his grass court season at the 2014 Aegon Championships where he defeated Tim Smyczek in the first round before losing to Radek Štěpánek in straight set tie-breaks.
+Tomic began his grass-court season at Eastbourne where he defeated Tim Smyczek in the first round before losing to Radek Štěpánek in straight-set tie-breaks.
 He then competed in Eastbourne.
 In the first round, he had a comfortable win over Andrey Golubev to reach the second round where he fell to top seed Richard Gasquet in three sets.
 Tomic's next tournament was Wimbledon.
-In the first round he defeated Evgeny Donskoy in straight sets to set up a second round clash with Tomáš Berdych who defeated him in four sets.
+In the first round he defeated Evgeny Donskoy in straight sets to set up a second-round clash with Tomáš Berdych who defeated him in four sets.
 As a result of the early exit, Tomic fell out of top 100 for the first time since 2011.

-Due to his rankings slide, Tomic needed a wildcard to gain entry into the 2014 Claro Open Colombia.
+Due to his rankings slide, Tomic needed a wildcard to gain entry into the Colombian Open.
 Tomic cruised through the opening rounds, defeating Farrukh Dustov and fifth seed Alejandro Falla in straight sets.
 In the quarterfinals, he defeated fourth seed Vasek Pospisil in straight sets, to advance to the semifinals where he emerged victorious in a tight three-set clash over Víctor Estrella Burgos.
 In the final, Tomic defeated defending champion and second seed Ivo Karlović in three sets to claim his second ATP title.
 His successful run catapulted him back into the top 70 for the first time since February.

-At the 2014 Stockholm Open, Tomic defeated Patrik Rosenholm, Kevin Anderson and Fernando Verdasco into the semi-final, he lost to Grigor Dimitrov.
+At the 2014 Stockholm Open, Tomic defeated Patrik Rosenholm, Kevin Anderson and Fernando Verdasco; in the semifinal, he lost to Grigor Dimitrov.

 He finished the year ranked world No. 56.